GS4: Generalizable Sparse Splatting Semantic SLAM: Methods

 \subsubsection{Gaussian Refinement Network}

-In our SLAM system, we merge predicted Gaussians from a new frame into the 3D map.
+The previous subsection predicts Gaussian parameters from a single frame.
+In our SLAM system, as new frames arrive, we insert Gaussians from the frame into unmapped regions of the current 3D reconstruction.
+We perform co-visibility, which involves rendering a silhouette image for the new frame to identify the regions where new Gaussians should be inserted~\cite{splatam}.
 To ensure that the combined set of Gaussians accurately represents the scene, we propose a novel Gaussian Refinement Network to refine both the existing Gaussians in the 3D map and the newly added ones, enabling their effective merging.
-The input to the network includes the features $f_i$ and 3D positions $\mu_i \in \mathbb{R}^3$ of all Gaussians from both the 3D map and the new frame.
-We process these using several local-attention transformer layers with 3D neighborhoods to fuse and update the features for each Gaussian.
+The input to the network includes the features $f_i$ and 3D positions $\mu_i \in \mathbb{R}^3$ of all Gaussians from the 3D map that are visible in the new frame, as well as Gaussians from the new frame.
+We process these using several local-attention transformer layers with 3D neighborhoods in the world coordinate system to fuse and update the features for each Gaussian.
 Subsequently, MLP layers predict updates $ \Delta c_i \in \mathbb{R}^{3}$, $\Delta s_i \in \mathbb{R}^{3} $, $\Delta r_i \in \mathbb{R}^{4}$ and $ \Delta o_i \in \mathbb{R}$ for each Gaussian.
 These updates refine the Gaussians to accurately render both current and previous views.
-To supervise the network, we render the current input view along with overlapping previous views.
-The total training loss is defined as follows:
+To supervise the network, we render the current view along with previous overlapping views.
+The total training loss is: